sliwczy/url-shortener/README.md

      - assuming users are likely to link local content (like articles in their language), which is also an argument behind locality
  - there will likely be a lot of users with likely no interactions with each other and not much info stored as well (key-value pairs)
  - the app does not store large amounts of data and is supposed to be MVP, so using in-memory database
+ - if there is some routing to a most geo-local app, all instances in the region need to have the same db (separate from the app) or have some replication mechanism...

 ### tech stack